Earlier this year, we heard some troubling news about a series of break-ins that were happening in my neighborhood.

-We live in kind of neighborhood where people don't obsess about locking their doors or worry about getting robbed.
-Since crime is relatively uncommon here, people generally aren't suspicious of thieves lurking in the shadows, which makes it a pretty good area to target if you want to break in unexpected.
+We live in a kind of neighborhood where people don't obsess about locking their doors or worry about getting robbed.
+Since crime is relatively uncommon here, people generally aren't suspicious of thieves lurking in the shadows, which makes it a pretty good area to target if you want to break in unexpectedly.

 Luckily, our house never got hit (at least, not yet), but all this activity got me thinking a lot more about home security.

 What if someone ever broke into our house to steal, hurt or destroy?

 Would I have ANY way to see them coming, or catch them after the fact?

 I realized pretty quickly that we were vulnerable – and I had some work to do.